7 minute read

 Some of the common challenges facing NED are:

-• Ambiguity.
-It can happen that the same term refers to different entities, depending on the context.
-This is because of polysemous names (i.e. having multiple meanings).
+- Ambiguity.
+The same term can refer to different entities, depending on the context.
+This is because of polysemous names (i.e., having multiple meanings).
 As we mentioned before, the term "apple" can mean both a fruit and a company.

 While data scientists and engineers continue to refine the processes that support NLP, many industries already use NED.